aesc-silicon/elements-sdk/README.rst

 ***********

 An application is the user-level software.
 It's build in the firmware and will be started by Zephyr.
-Custom applications for boards will be added as application during the Zyphr compile process.
+Custom applications for boards will be added as application during the Zephyr compile process.

 SOC